The Frst: History

 The Frst released its debut single, “Another One” in 2018.

 In 2019, the project also released several singles, including “Cycles,” “Seven Eleven,” “Rules,” and “Ammo.”
 “Seven Eleven” reached #2 on the SoundCloud USA Rock chart and was also featured on Loudwire’s Weekly Wire.
 "Ammo” reached #1 on the SoundCloud USA Rock chart.

 The Frst also released the singles “Pawn Shop,” “Simulation,” and “Tarantino” in 2020.
 “Tarantino” reached #78 on the iTunes Top 100 Rock Chart and #1 at KXFM.
 “Simulation” was released alongside the augmented reality phone app called “The Frst,” which allowed users to scan The Frst’s logo for behind-the-scenes content.

 In August 2020, The Frst released its debut album, Prelude.
 Gray wrote and performed seven of the ten songs on Prelude by himself.
 The Frst also released the single “Duh concurrently with the album, which reached #3 on the SoundCloud USA Rock Chart.

-After the release of Prelude, The Frst released the single “This Is Me Now” in 2021, which featured Universal-Island artist Kid Brunswick.
+After the release of Prelude, The Frst released the single “This Is Me Now” in 2021, which featured Universal-Island artist Kid Brunswick. and charted at #46 on the iTunes Rock Chart in the Philippines.
 It was the second collaboration between Gray and Brunswick, the first being on Brunswick’s song “Bipolar Rhapsody.”

 In summer of the same year, The Frst also released the single “Small Talk.”
 Gray played on more than 130 instrumental and vocal tracks within the song.

 The Frst has worked with mixing and mastering engineers such as Steve Hardy, James Paul Wisner, and Andy VanDette.

 In January 2022, The Frst released a single with InVogue Records artist Dead Bundy, called “Pop Punk Song.”

-In July 23, 2022, The Frst release a new single called Geranimo.
+In July 23, 2022, The Frst released a new single called Geronimo.
 The track features Just a Ride & Solcura.